• Skip to primary navigation

 • 1 large tomato cut into small wedges or 10-12 grape tomatoes

-• 2 tbsp mountain picante Gorgonzola cheese crumbled or blue cheese crumbles
+• 2 tablespoon mountain picante Gorgonzola cheese crumbled or blue cheese crumbles

 • olive oil to taste